PipedreamHQ/pipedream/docs/docs/workspaces/sso/README.md

 In order to ensure you don't get locked out of your Pipedream workspace in the event of an outage with your identity provider, workspace owners can always sign in via the login method they used to create the account (email / password, Google, or GitHub).

 ### Login methods are enforced when signing in to pipedream.com
-This means if you are a member of 2 workspaces and of them allows **any login method** but the other **requires SSO**, you will be required to sign in to Pipedream using SSO every time, independent of the workspace you are trying to access.
+This means if you are a member of 2 workspaces and one of them allows **any login method** but the other **requires SSO**, you will be required to sign in to Pipedream using SSO every time, independent of the workspace you are trying to access.